jenkinsci/azure-batch-parallel-plugin/README.md

 ## Cost factors

-Besides above **computaton cost** (or **total core hours**), there may be additonal storage and data transfer cost incurred by the test run.
+Besides above **computation cost** (or **total core hours**), there may be additional storage and data transfer cost incurred by the test run.
 Below is a summary of our recommendations to minimize these costs:

 - Have Batch account and Storage account in same region
 - Minimize resource size